spacemonkeygo/dbx/README.md

 	// model into scope for the selects, and the joins must be in a consistent
 	// order.
 	join <model.field> = <model.field>

-	// view describes what kind of reads to generate: get all of the rows, page
-	// the results, a count, etc. it can contain any of "all", "paged",
-	// "count", "has", or "limitoffset" and by default is "all". if the where
-	// clauses and join conditions can be determined to have a unique result,
-	// only "all" is valid and will just return that value. view <views>

 	// orderby controls the order the rows are returned. direction has to be
 	// either "asc" or "desc".